 - Fort Wayne Local Historic Districts - ARCH ( Architecture and Community Heritage)

-- Love Fort Wayne YouTube videos by local celebreties or website love, fort wayne.
+- Love Fort Wayne on YouTube by local celebreties or website love, fort wayne.

 - Scottish Cultural Society of Fort Wayne

-- Southeast from Lincoln Tower – 1966 by Randy Harter published August 18, 2018 in Fort Wayne Reader and discussed August 19, 2018 in You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+- Southeast from Lincoln Tower – 1966 by Randy Harter published August 18, 2018 in Fort Wayne Readerand discussed August 19, 2018 in You are positively from Fort Wayne, if you remember...
+Archived group only visible to existing members on Facebook.

 - Through Indiana by Stagecoach and Canal Boat: The 1843 Travel Journal of Charles H. Titus by George P. Clark, 1989, in Indiana Magazine of History, Volume 85, Issue 3, pp 193-235.